jorshimayor/Machine_Learning_Based_Nonlinear_Model_Predictive_Control/README.md

 3. **Monitor the output**:

    - The script will print the temperature, concentration, and cooling temperature values to the terminal.
    - If a web viewer is enabled, the URL will be provided in the terminal output.
-You can open this in your browser to view real-time plots of the control process.
+You can open this in your browser to view real-time plots of the control process through this url "<https://byu.apmonitor.com/online/169.150.196.103_nmpc/169.150.196.103_nmpc_oper.htm>".

 ## Files